+Complete a pre-landing check (Annunciator panel lights off, RPM 100%, instruments in the green and fuel).
 Groundspeed will increase due to the downwind condition.
-Fly the downwind leg at 75 KTS and 500 feet AGL using ground reference points to maintain ground track.
-Upon reaching a predetermined point on the ground, decrease the collective to establish a descent.
+Fly the downwind leg at 75-90 KTS (depending on the size of the pattern) and 500 feet AGL using ground reference points to maintain ground track.
+Upon reaching a predetermined point on the ground, lower the collective to establish a descent.
 Once the descent is established, begin a 90° turn and start decelerating to 60 KTS.
 This turn will require a steeper angle of bank due to the downwind condition.